ksananth4424/packet_sniffer/README.md

-# Web-Scrapper
+# Packet Sniffer

-An experiment to build a web scrapper in Rust :)
+An experiment to build a packet sniffer in Rust :)